Welcome to today's edition of the Rush 24-7 podcast.

 He also canceled Wisconsin before the Scott Walker recall vote.

-Uh and Obama's back in Washington.
+Clinton's sitting in and Obama's back in Washington.

-If I was watching CNN when Obama landed back in Washington, it was funny.
+If I was watching CNN, when Obama landed back in Washington, it was funny.

-And CNN, okay, everything's calm now, everything's okay.
+And CNN, okay, everything's calm.

 We can all relax.